Panic Attacks - suffering from Anxiety

 B complex vitamins are good fuel for the nervous system; make sure your supplement is generally in the range of 50 to 100mg.
 Food sources of B complex vitamins include wholegrains, nuts/seeds and meat.

-We also have a herbal tonic called "Stress Less" available on this website.
-Or, you could also visit a registered medical herbalist (such as Natural Ange Ltd) for an individual stress-reducing formulation (visit www.nzamh.org.nz to find a practitioner).
+We have a herbal formula available on this website to support a happy relaxed, calm mood.
+"Stress Less".
+Or, you could also visit a registered medical herbalist (such as Natural Ange Ltd) for an individual stress-reducing formulation.

 Exercise is a great stress-buster; it reduces anxiety and lifts the mood.
 Invite a friend to go for long walks or runs with you.